michhar/jetson-customvision/README.md

 - Jetson AGX Xavier flashed with JetPack 4.4 (L4T R32.4.3) with all ML and CV tools (**including** `nvidia-docker`)
 - 8-16 GB swap file (on NVMe mount if using one, otherwise main storage disk) for expanding memory during prediction
 - Additional NVMe (512 GB SSD used)
-  - Set docker to use the NVMe drive for docker images
+  - Set docker to use the NVMe drive for docker images and containers

 **Software on device**

 - OS:  Ubuntu 18.04 LTS
 - JetPack 4.4
 - Azure CLI installed on Jetson to push AI docker image
-- Default `nvidia-docker` (do not need Moby or Docker CE)
+- Default is `nvidia-docker` (do not need Moby or Docker CE)
 - IoT Edge runtime 1.0.10.x

 **Notes**